OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 After opening the Sunstone interface (`http://<appliance_ip>` with `CloudAdmin` / `CloudAdmin` user and password) you are now ready to enjoy the :ref:`out-of-the-box features <features_outofthebox>` of vOneCloud!

+Move on to the :ref:`next section <import_vcenter>` to start using your cloud by importing your vCenter infrastructure.

 .. _advanced_login:

 Login to the Appliance